sammcj/smcleod/_posts/2017-10-13-Drop-Broadcom.md

 We were aware of the [recently published issues](http://www.thevirtualist.org/bricked-qlogic-broadcom-bcm57840-driver-update/) with Broadcom/HP NICs used in VMware clusters where NICs would be [bricked by a firmware upgrade](https://h20566.www2.hpe.com/hpsc/doc/public/display?docId=a00027033en_us).
 This issue is different from what we experienced.

-We expereienced extreme packet loss between hosts in the cluster.
+We experienced extreme packet loss between hosts in the cluster.
 With XenServer, the pool master must be upgraded first.
-The result was that XAPI pool management suffered a communication breakdown across the management network and complecated diagnosis.
+The result was that XAPI pool management suffered a communication breakdown across the management network and complicated diagnosis.
 In fact, the connectivity problems went unnoticed until many hours after the master was upgraded.

 At first appeared as if it was a problem caused by the pool being partially upgraded.

-We wondered ift we had perhaps made a poor decision to run the upgrade on a single node for a few hours to observe its performance.
+We wondered if we had perhaps made a poor decision to run the upgrade on a single node for a few hours to observe its performance.
 We made the call to upgrade another host and analyse our findings.

 The next upgraded hosts appeared stable.
 In fact we later found this host wasn't impacted by the bug.
 We then made the call to upgrade several more nodes and continue to track their stability.